 The pioneers flourished, organising events to provide professional development opportunities for women working in the media and those aspiring to join the profession.
 They also established a mentoring network, which proved successful.
 WA was the catalyst for a movement which, by 2019, had spread across the country.

-Women in Media’s current co-chair Kathy McLeish suggested Caroline Jones AO as patron ahead of the organisation’s expansion to the east coast.
+Caroline Jones AO was named as patron ahead of the organisation’s expansion to the east coast.
 Caroline and Victoria are now co-patrons.

 Under Tracey Spicer AM leadership as national convenor from 2013 to 2017, WiM expanded to NSW, Queensland, Canberra, Victoria, and South Australia.